-Licenses governing the use of library full text databases, electronic journals, e-books, and other digital resources may follow fair use or may have more or less liberal use restrictions.
-The terms of a license will generally prevail over copyright law.
+Licenses governing the use of library full text databases, electronic journals, e-books, and other digital resources may follow fair use or may have more or, more commonly, less liberal use restrictions.
+License terms generally prevail over copyright law.
 By making use of licensed material, you inherently agree to its license terms, even if those terms limit your fair use rights.
-LIS staff can assist in determining what uses are permissible under each license.
+Library staff can assist in determining what uses are permissible under each license.

 Photocopying, Scanning, Digitization